 Now a days the vendors sell fruit, flowers, along with local crafts and souvenirs for tourists.
 Like most Roman piazzas, a fountain is found in the center and the surrounding architecture is very Roman.
 We also saw the penthouse flat that Madonna owns.
 An awesome mix of Roman history and modern glamour, which pretty much sums up Verona.

-Perhaps the most famous site in Verona, is the balcony of Juliet Capulet.
+Perhaps the most famous sites in Verona, and possible one of the most famous landmarks in Italy, is the balcony of Juliet Capulet.
 The one made famous in William Shakespeare’s Romeo and Juliet!
 Not only did Mariapia take us round to see the balcony (for 3 Euro you can enter the house and go out on the balcony), she also took us to the villa where it is believed Romeo met Juliet, and she sat us down for about 15 minute to recount the 14th Century legend of these two famous lovers that prompted Shakespeare to write his play in the mid 1700s.

 In the piazza where the balcony is located also stands a bronze statue of Juliet.
 Legend has it that if you touch her right breast, you are assured luck in love.
 Along the wall you will find hundreds of locks donning the names of lovers who came looking to seal their love in Verona, much like Romeo and Juliet.